Land Value Taxation in theory and practice

 Strong Towns says “You Get What You Tax For: How a Land Value Tax Can Help Us Build Prosperous Places.”

-$5.3 Trillion Rent of the USA presents economists Mason Gaffney (University of California) and Nicolaus Tideman (Virginia Tech) describing the potential of land value taxation as a replacement for all other existing taxes, and the expected benefits thereof. (video — 8 minutes)
+$5.3 Trillion Rent of the USA presents economists Mason Gaffney (University of California) and Nicolaus Tideman (Virginia Tech) describing the potential of land value taxation as a replacement for all other existing taxes, and the expected benefits thereof.
+This video was made in 2013, and revenue quantities would be greater in 2024. ( 8 minutes)

 In The Hidden Taxable Capacity of Land, Mason Gaffney provides “more comprehensive and accurate measures of land rents and values” than are available from earlier sources, as well as “several modes of raising revenues from them besides the conventional property tax.”